-Want to boost your fitness levels in 2018?
+Want to boost your fitness levels this year?
 Join the queue.
 But getting a sweat on doesn’t have to mean pounding muddy pavements in the unflinching chill of a winter’s evening.
 Why not conquer a mountain in the Andes, or canyon through a Middle Eastern gorge instead?

 Travel challenges have a way of stretching your physical stamina without the residue pain/boredom of your average cardio workout.
 You’re so absorbed by what you’re doing, and where you are, you barely notice that you’re undergoing a major workout at the same time.